jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### DropDown

 This is the container for the elements that are conditionally shown on the page.
 It's an absolutely positioned element that floats on top of other content.
 Examples of content include the selectable items in a select box or the calendar inside of a DatePicker paired up with a text input.

 #### Trigger

-The trigger is the element that the user interacts with to open the dropdown.
-Examples include the button that opens the selectable list in a select or the text input that users type into in order to search for items in an autocompleter.
+The trigger is the element that the user interacts with to open or close the dropdown.
+Examples include the button that opens the selectable list in a select box or the text input that users type into in order to search for items in an autocompleter.

 ## Basic Use Cases

 At the heart of all of our Dropdown implementations is the `<DropDownToggled />` component.
 It's what connects the trigger element with the dropdown.
 The two elements are siblings in a React render tree, and the dropdown itself will actually render as an immediate child of the body no matter where it sits in the React virtual DOM tree, but both have to know about each other.
-Actions on the button have to open and close the dropdown and, for accessibility reasons, the trigger has to know both the ID of the dropdown element and the currently selected element.
+Actions on the button have to open and close the dropdown so for accessibility reasons, the trigger has to know both the ID of the dropdown element and the ID of the currently selected element.
 However, React's one-way data flow means that we need something sitting on top of both of these components to send information back and forth.

 **Important Note:**
 If you want standard picklist behavior (close on select, keyboard handlers, etc) then you **must** have a `<Picklist />` as an immediate child of the `<DropDown />`.
 If you are missing these features, make sure that you are correctly using the `<Picklist />` component.